Where Were You When They Closed the Banks?

 By David Preston

 By 2 a.m., most of the New Year’s Eve revelers were gone.
 First Night was over, Kennedy Plaza was empty, and the city was cold and quiet on the first morning of 1991.
-High above the Plaza, Sheldon Whitehouse and an associate at the big downtown law firm Hinckley, Allen, Snyder and Comen seemed well on their way to pulling an all-nighter, gathering reams of documents incoming Governor Bruce Sundlun would need later that day.
+High above the Plaza, Sheldon Whitehouse and an associate at the big downtown law firm Hinckley, Allen, Snyder and Comen were well on their way to pulling an all-nighter, gathering reams of documents incoming Governor Bruce Sundlun would need later that day.

-It hadn’t been much of a New Year’s Eve or for that matter much of a holiday season for any of us, least of all Whitehouse.
-Since leaving his job as assistant attorney general in early December to come work with us on the Sundlun transition team, he’d had a front-row seat for the rapid disintegration of financial institutions insured by Rhode Island Share and Deposit Indemnity Corporation (RISDIC).
+It hadn’t been much of a New Year’s Eve or for that matter much of a holiday season for any of the Sundlun team, least of all Whitehouse.
+Since leaving his job as assistant attorney general in early December to come work with us on the transition team, he’d had a front-row seat for the rapid disintegration of financial institutions insured by Rhode Island Share and Deposit Indemnity Corporation (RISDIC).
 Now, on the last day of the year, the dike had collapsed and a financial tidal wave that had been building for two months was about to come crashing ashore.
 On his first official day as governor, Sundlun was declaring a legal bank holiday.
 It’s a phrase that always seems ironic – there was certainly nothing festive about what was about to unfold.
 In less than twenty-four hours, we knew Sundlun would padlock shut forty-five banks and credit unions.

 In 1990, with DiPrete weakened, other Democrats smelled blood in the water and decided to run.
 A four-man race shrank to three when former Lieutenant Governor Richard Licht bailed out, leaving Providence Mayor Joseph R. Paolino, Jr., Warwick Mayor Frank Flaherty, and Sundlun.

 Having anted up, Sundlun became more focused.
 In September, the primary was ours: the general election in November, an anti-climax.
 The vaunted DiPrete campaign machine of the previous three elections was no more, and Sundlun racked up a 74-26 win, powered by another million dollars, and a corps of dedicated volunteers who took to heart the Sundlun message that he was an ‘independent businessman, not a professional politician.’
-It was Ross Perot, two years before Ross Perot.

 Sundlun liked meetings – but short ones – and as the campaign staff became the transition team, half a dozen of us would meet every day around 5:30 p.m.
 The meetings in the office at Sundlun’s Providence home at 320 South Main Street included the usual suspects: me, Whitehouse, key transition staffer Brian Gallogly, chief of staff-to-be Ed Wood, Patti Goldstein, and Cumberland State Senator David Cruise, one of a handful of elected officials who’d supported Sundlun in the primary, and a future chief of staff.
 Later, Barbara Cottam, who’d worked for Paolino at Providence City Hall and was Sundlun’s choice as press secretary, joined the group, and depending on who was in town that week, Lunde or Burger as well.
 It was a chance to catch up, make sure nothing fell through the cracks, and prep all of us for the next day.